igordscunha/Bike-Runner/README.md

 # Bike Runner by Igor Cunha

-Responsive website of a fictional bike shop.
+React website of a fictional bike shop.

 ## ReactJS and TypeScript.